iTwin/iTwinUI/.changeset/lucky-goats-kneel.md

 '@itwin/itwinui-react': patch
 ---

-Reduced layout thrashing on `Table` component by wrapping an expensive ref function in a callback.
+Reduced layout thrashing on `Table` component by memoizing an expensive `ref` function.